You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

 Fall Armyworm can be managed by using the following ways

-• Pest scout the crop two times a week, and destroy the eggs or caterpillars that are found.
+- Pest scouts the crop two times a week and destroy the eggs or caterpillars that are found.

-• Spray field with spinosid 240 SC at the rate of 80 ml/acre.
+- Spray field with spinosad 240 SC at the rate of 80 ml/acre.

-• Better control can be achieved by using the spray in combination like emamectin 1.9EC+leufinoron 5%EC at the rate of 200+200 ml/acre.· Fepronil+Emamectin benzoate 0.35 [email protected] 8 kg/acre.
+- Better control can be achieved by using the spray in combination with emamectin 1.9EC+leufinoron 5%EC at the rate of 200+200 ml/acre.· Fepronil+Emamectin benzoate 0.35 G@ 8 kg/acre.

 Anjum Naeem